Generalized Quantifiers on Dependent Types: A System for Anaphora: Conclusion

 \section{Conclusion}

-It was our intention in this paper to show that adopting a typed approach to generalized quantification allows a natural and elegant treatment of a wide array of anaphoric data involving natural language quantification.
+It was our intention in this paper to show that adopting a new type-theoretic approach (with dependent types) to generalized quantification allows a natural and elegant treatment of a wide array of anaphoric data involving natural language quantification.
 The main technical contribution of our paper consists in combining generalized quantifiers with dependent types.
-Empirically, our system allows a uniform account of both regular anaphora to quantifiers and the notoriously difficult cases such as quantificational subordination, cumulative and branching continuations, and 'donkey anaphora'.
-Our treatment of unbound anaphora does not run into the 'proportion problem' and easily accommodates a whole range of ambiguities claimed for 'donkey sentences'.
+Empirically, our system allows a uniform account of both maximal anaphora to quantifiers and the notoriously difficult cases such as quantificational subordination, cumulative and branching continuations, and `donkey anaphora'.